ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-12-27-9-tech-trends-for-2019-that-will-reshape-the-way-most-industries-work.md

 As 2018 is coming to the end, experts all over the world are making their predictions about what will be trending in tech world in 2019.

-In this article we’ve gathered the 9 trends that seemed the most interesting for us.
+In this article we've gathered the 9 trends that seemed the most interesting for us.

 ##### Advanced chatbots

 Natural Language Processing technology will completely transform the way that service industry used to work.
 With advanced capabilities of chatbots, companies will get an opportunity to provide [innovative customer service](https://www.forbes.com/sites/gilpress/2018/12/09/120-ai-predictions-for-2019/#244017c5688c) that will certainly set them apart from competitors.
-That is, advanced chatbots can [mimic humans](https://www.prnewswire.com/news-releases/ieee-computer-society-predicts-the-future-of-tech-top-10-technology-trends-for-2019-300767876.html), detects users’ emotions and provide them with relevant information based on different criteria defined (interests, needs, location,etc.)
+That is, advanced chatbots can [mimic humans](https://www.prnewswire.com/news-releases/ieee-computer-society-predicts-the-future-of-tech-top-10-technology-trends-for-2019-300767876.html), detects users' emotions and provide them with relevant information based on different criteria defined (interests, needs, location,etc.)

 ##### AI-enabled chips